 The following values can be added as a starting point in Redis provider configuration section in the web.config file:

-The final values must be tuned per-solution as a result of a load testing.
+The final values must be tuned per-solution as a result of load testing.

 For more information about the Redis provider settings, see Redis provider settings reference.